antronerds/r2-tutorials/docs/Using_Datasets.md

 	[**Figure 4: Advanced selection panel**](_static/images/UsingDatasets_AdvancedSelectionPanelInR2.png)

-3. Clicking on ‘Neuroblastoma’ in the class 3 column containing 88 samples reveals a detailed info box containing additional dataset information from the R2 database.
+3. By default the table shows 10 results per page. at the right bottom you can choose 50 in the "Show rows" dropbdown.
+To select  ‘Neuroblastoma’ in the Tissue/Tumor column containing 88 samples reveals a detailed info box containing additional dataset information from the R2 database.
 When the dataset is publicly available clicking on the GEO ID link redirects to the GEO